luchaoqi/courses/MIT_Missing_Semester/8_Metaprogramming/README.md

 For the sake of life, no Jekyll which is not newbie friendly.

-Use other alternatives like MkDocs etc.
+Use other alternatives like MkDocs, docsify, etc.

+I personally prefer docsify as mkdocs has some issues: [Navigation not in alphanumeric order (when pages config is automatic) · Issue #638 · mkdocs/mkdocs (github.com)](https://github.com/mkdocs/mkdocs/issues/638)